 WELCOMING ST. SIMON

-You’ll notice a small chapel on your way through the lobby into the Parish Hall.
-The plaque on the door reads “The Chapel of St. Simon of Cyrene."
+In what was once our church building, a plaque on the door reads “The Chapel of St. Simon of Cyrene."
 There’s a story behind that plaque.

-In 2008, the Diocese of Fort Worth split over the ordination of women.
+In 2008, the group broke away from the Episcopal Church over the ordination of women.
 Many people who felt that ordaining women was right and good were suddenly without a spiritual home as majorities in their parishes took control.
 While departing the meeting at which the majority took control at St. Simon’s, those who believed otherwise were “clapped out” as they left.

 After the split, about 30 displaced members of the historically African-American parish met each week at the home of Evelyn and John Meeks with supply clergy.